Parents and Carers

 - Personal guidance

-There will be a special focus on careers in Year 9.
+There will be a special focus on careers in Years 9, 10 and 11.

 The range of activities will be delivered by employers, further and higher education representatives, training providers, preparation organisations, teaching staff and the careers adviser.